lundbird/workstation-setup/README.md

 Most desks are too high.
 I have tried several computer desks and recommend this one: https://www.amazon.com/dp/B06XZV3F8F/ref=cm_sw_em_r_mt_dp_qj-4FbGGGK75P.
 Not only is it light, sturdy, and quick to setup, it also sites at an ideal height for your keyboard.
 ## Chair
 I am using this office chair: https://www.amazon.com/dp/B01MQYP11W/ref=cm_sw_em_r_mt_dp_9p-4FbTN8VE1K.
 I don't have much of a preference on this matter.
 Make sure it can sit high enough, can bend backwards, and is comfortable to sit in for long periods.
-## Yubikey
-Checking your phone for an mfa code can turn into a distraction.
-Avoid it.
 ## Mouse
 Personal preference but I prefer using shortcuts or the trackpad.

 # Workflow Ergonomics
 In the last section we discussed the physical requirements for ergonomic work.
 Here we discuss some ways to model and approach your common tasks.
 ## Application Layout
 Using a window manager is a must.
 Layout will vary substantially between workflows and individuals.
-For myself, I typically have vscode which I use for 90% of development tasks on the left half of my screen.
-The right half is used for chrome for documentation.
+For myself, I typically have vscode which I use for majority of development tasks on the left half of my screen.
+The right half is used for chrome.
 Within vscode, I typically split up two panes to hold code and use the bottom third of the screen for two panes of integrated terminals.

 Using virtual desktops can offer additional improvements over the basic window manager.
 Some ideas
 - use virtual desktop 1 for issue tracking and note taking.